Marcus Mariota: 2017 season

 On September 10, 2017, against the Oakland Raiders in the season opener, Mariota recorded a rushing touchdown in the first quarter for the Titans' first points of the 2017 season.
-He finished the game 25-of-41 for 256 yards and totaled three rushes for 26 yards and a touchdown in the 26–16 defeat.

-During Week 4 against the Houston Texans, Mariota was limited to 96 passing yards and 39 rushing yards.
-He rushed for 2 touchdowns before leaving the 57–14 defeat with a hamstring injury.
-He missed Week 5 against the Miami Dolphins, but he returned in Week 6 against the Colts and led the Titans to a 36–22 victory.
-In Week 17, with a playoff berth on the line, Mariota and the Titans had to beat the AFC South Champion—the Jaguars, in which they already beat in Week 2 by a score of 37–16.
-Mariota successfully completed that game to win 15–10, and to lock up the No. 5 seed in the playoffs after Baltimore lost to Cincinnati later that day.
-The win also locked up Tennessee's first postseason berth since 2008.
+He finished the 26–16 loss with 25-of-41 passes for 256 yards and totaled three rushes for 26 yards and a touchdown.
+Three weeks later against the Houston Texans, Mariota was limited to 96 passing yards and two interceptions, while also rushing for 39 yards and two touchdowns, before leaving the eventual 57–14 road loss with a hamstring injury.
+Cassel was named starter as Mariota missed the Week 5 matchup against the Miami Dolphins, but the latter returned in Week 6 against the Indianapolis Colts in a 36–22 victory.
+In the regular season finale, with a playoff berth on the line, Mariota and the Titans faced the AFC South Champion, the Jaguars (in Week 2, the Titans won their matchup on the road 37–16.)
+Mariota successfully completed that game to win 15–10, and locked up the #5 seed in the playoffs after the Baltimore Ravens lost to the Cincinnati Bengals later that day.
+The win also gave Tennessee their first postseason berth since 2008.

-Mariota finished the regular season with 3,232 passing yards, 13 passing touchdowns, 15 interceptions, 312 rushing yards, and five rushing touchdowns.
+Mariota finished the regular season with 3,232 passing yards, 13 touchdowns, and 15 interceptions, to go along with 60 carries for 312 yards and five touchdowns.

-Making his first postseason appearance in his career, Mariota and the Titans traveled to Kansas City to play the AFC West Champion—the Kansas City Chiefs, who they beat in 2016 off a game-winning field goal by placekicker and former Chief Ryan Succop.
-In the Wild Card Round, Mariota became only the second player in NFL history to catch his own pass for a touchdown after it was batted back to him by Darrelle Revis.
-Brad Johnson is the only other player to throw a touchdown pass to himself, although Mariota is the only quarterback to do so in the playoffs.
-The Titans went on to win 22–21 after being down 21–3 at halftime for their first playoff win since 2004.
-Mariota and the Titans had their season end in the Divisional Round against the New England Patriots.
-In the 35–14 loss, Mariota threw for 254 yards and two touchdowns and ran for 37 yards, but was sacked eight times.
+Making his first career postseason appearance, Mariota and the Titans went on the road to face the AFC West Champion, the Kansas City Chiefs.
+In their last matchup (Week 15 of the 2016 season), the Titans-narrowly won 19–17 off a field goal by former Chief placekicker Ryan Succop.
+In the Wild Card Round, Mariota became only the second player (the first was Brad Johnson in the regular season) in NFL history, and the first quarterback in the playoffs, to catch his own pass for a touchdown after it was batted back to him by cornerback Darrelle Revis.
+The Titans narrowly won 22–21, after being down 21–3 at halftime, for their first playoff win since the 2003 season.
+The team's postseason run ended in the Divisional Round against the Patriots.
+In the 35–14 road loss, Mariota threw for 254 yards and two touchdowns and rushed for 37 yards, but was sacked eight times.